The Construction of Space Shuttle Launch Complex 39-B

 To begin with, we have arrived at something called the "Cable Tray Access Catwalk", which runs out across the Struts between the FSS and the Hinge Column at Elevation 187'-0".
 On its far end, our Catwalk takes us all the way out right next to the Hinge Column, where it stops dead, pretty much in the Middle of Nowhere, right next to a Three-Layer-Deck of oddly-shaped Electrical Crossovers, but the structural drawing that shows us the Catwalk is actually worse than useless for that simple-enough task because it's misleading.

-So here's 79K14110 sheet S-4, again, labeled to let you know how they're trying to trip you up with sly depictions of things that fully and completely satisfy the letter of the law, while at the same time completely flouting the sprit of the law.
+So here's 79K14110 sheet S-4, again, labeled to let you know how they're trying to trip you up with sly depictions of things that fully and completely satisfy the letter of the law, while at the same time completely flouting the spirit of the law.

-This three-layer-deck of small, round, closely-spaced platforms wrapped around the Hinge Column, despite its dimuative size when compared with everything else around it, along with another four-layer-deck which can be found farther down on the Hinge Column, is one of the defining features of the Pad.
+This three-layer-deck of small, round, closely-spaced platforms wrapped around the Hinge Column, despite its diminutive size when compared with everything else around it, along with another four-layer-deck which can be found farther down on the Hinge Column, is one of the defining features of the Pad.

 These are the things that, once you notice them, they give the Pad a healthy kick in the direction of the outlandish science-fiction overall look and feel which the whole place is pretty much dripping with.